 “A WASTED TALENT…”

-The energy and symbolism behind her words has been a common thread throughout my life.
-A thread or belief, which is about “never feeling good enough”….
+The energy and symbolism behind these words have been a common thread throughout my life.
+A thread or belief, which is about “never feeling good enough”….which then leads into a deeper feeling of shame.

 In our modern world, there is much pressure and expectation to achieve through our mind or body.
 I’ve touched on this subject several times in earlier posts.
 In this post, I want to address this growing pressure, which is affecting our young people and what we need to focus on – if we choose a path of healing and transformation.

-The fact is, in our modern world people judge success externally, like being “well known” …making a lot of money… owning or accumulating material possessions…. flying here and there around the world…. being physically attractive and fit… or being “driven”, motivated, positive or always busy.
+The fact is, in our modern world people judge success externally, like being “well known” …making a lot of money… owning or accumulating material possessions…. youtube and social media popularity,… flying here and there around the world… being physically attractive and fit… or being “driven”, motivated, positive or always “busy”.

 we can choose a path, accepted by society and others…